Around the time you find a consistent routine with your little one, everything changes.

 4. Adjust bedtime as needed

 Our goal is for that one nap to be 2-3 hours long.
-After the nap ends, we want to aim for bedtime about 4-5 hours later.
+After an afternoon nap ends, we want to aim for bedtime about 4-5 hours later.

-If the nap is short (less than 90 minutes), you may find that it is difficult to keep your baby awake until her normal bedtime.
-A bedtime as early as 6-6:30pm is common during nap transitions and will help restore lost daytime sleep until that nap gets a bit longer.
+A bedtime as early as 6-6:30pm is common during a nap transition and will help restore lost daytime sleep until that nap gets a bit longer.

 If you need realistic examples of what this might look like, check out these sample schedules.

 Consistency is so important as you help shift your baby’s sleep routine.
 This nap transition can often take 2-4 weeks, so be patient and stay the course.

 Know that moving to a one-nap schedule can be a bit challenging at first.
 Even with the right tools, it’s a big change!

 Give your little one lots of grace… and while you’re at it- give yourself lots of grace too.
 The occasional two nap day isn't a big deal - you got this!